dsikar/sdsandbox/README.md

 This is the accompanying code for "Evaluation of Self-Driving Cars Using CNNs In The Rain".
 Unity game engine is used as a simulation environment, a modified SDSandbox is the Unity wrapper, a modified Automold is used to add rain to images.
 Data augmetation was done with a modified version of [this repo](https://github.com/naokishibuya/car-behavioral-cloning)

+All training and testing was done on Ubuntu 18.04 and 16.04 environments.

 Some modfications were made to the original source code such that: